Biology3579/ReproducibleScienceAssignment/README.md

 All the necessary code for the analysis can be found in the [PenguinAnalysis.Rmd](https://github.com/Biology3579/ReproducibleScienceAssignment/blob/main/PenguinAnalysis.Rmd) file.
 The R Markdown document contains the data preprocessing, statistical analysis, and visualizations performed during the project.

-## Repository Structure

-/project_root
-|----  /README.md # ...
-|----  /ReproducibleScienceAssignment.Rproj # RStudio project file
-|----  /PenguinAnalysis.Rmd # Main ...
-|----  /data # Contains raw and processed data files
-|----  /functions # R scripts for ...
-|----  /figures # Generated figures

 ## Finished Reports

-In the /finished_files folder, you will find the completed reports summarizing the analysis, results, and conclusions:
+In my repo you will find two completed reports summarizing the analysis, results, and conclusions:

 - PDF Report: A full PDF report containing the analysis, results, and interpretations.
 - HTML Report: An interactive HTML version of the report for a more dynamic viewing experience.